GovTechSG/sgds-govtech-react/README.md

 With certain SGDS React components, you may want to modify the component or HTML tag that is rendered.

-If you want to keep all the styling of a particular component but switch the component that is finally rendered (whether it's a different SGDS React component, a different custom component, or a different HTML tag) you can use the "as" Prop to do so.
+If you want to keep all the styling of a particular component but switch the component that is finally rendered (whether it's a different SGDS React component, a different custom component, or a different HTML tag), you can use the "as" Prop to do so.

 See [example](https://react-bootstrap.github.io/getting-started/introduction#as-prop-api)